awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.overview.md

 Aurora PostgreSQL query plan management supports all PostgreSQL language features, including partitioned tables, inheritance, row\-level security, and recursive common table expressions \(CTEs\)\.
 To learn more about these PostgreSQL language features, see [Table Partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html), [Row Security Policies](https://www.postgresql.org/docs/current/ddl-rowsecurity.html), and [WITH Queries \(Common Table Expressions\)](https://www.postgresql.org/docs/current/queries-with.html) and other topics in the PostgreSQL documentation\.

+For information about different versions of the Aurora PostgreSQL query plan management feature, see [Aurora PostgreSQL apg\_plan\_mgmt extension versions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/AuroraPostgreSQL.Extensions.html#AuroraPostgreSQL.Extensions.apg_plan_mgmt) in the *Release Notes for Aurora PostgreSQL*\.

 ## Query plan management limitations<a name="AuroraPostgreSQL.Optimize.overview.limitations"></a>

-When using query plan management, be aware of the following limitations\.
-+ **Plans aren't captured for certain types of SQL statements** – The current release of Aurora PostgreSQL query plan management doesn't capture plans for these statements\.
+The current release of Aurora PostgreSQL query plan management has the following limitations\.
-  + Statements that reference system relations, such as `pg_class`\.
++ **Plans aren't captured for statements that reference system relations** – Statements that reference system relations, such as `pg_class`, aren't captured\.
 This is by design, to prevent a large number of system\-generated plans that are used internally from being captured\.
 This also applies to system tables inside views\.
-  + Statements inside `DO` blocks\.
-This is also by design, given that these blocks contain transient, anonymous functions\.
-+ **Larger DB instance class might be needed for your Aurora PostgreSQL DB cluster** – Depending on the workload, query plan management might require a DB instance class that provides more than 2 vCPUs\.
-This is because of the limited number of `max_worker_processes` allowed by a 2\-vCPU DB instance class \(db\.t3\.medium, for example\)\.
-We recommend that you consider the demands of your workload before setting up query plan management and choose a DB instance class with more than 2 vCPUs for your Aurora PostgreSQL DB cluster\.
-If the DB instance class falls short in its ability to support your workload, query plan management raises an error message such as the following\.
++ **Larger DB instance class might be needed for your Aurora PostgreSQL DB cluster** – Depending on the workload, query plan management might need a DB instance class that has more than 2 vCPUs\.
+The number of `max_worker_processes` is limited by the DB instance class size\.
+The number of `max_worker_processes` provided by a 2\-vCPU DB instance class \(db\.t3\.medium, for example\) might not be sufficient for a given workload\.
+We recommend that you choose a DB instance class with more than 2 vCPUs for your Aurora PostgreSQL DB cluster if you use query plan managment\.

+  When the DB instance class can't support the workload, query plan management raises an error message such as the following\.

   ```
   WARNING: could not register plan insert background process
   HINT: You may need to increase max_worker_processes.
   ```

-  The number of max\_worker\_processes is limited by the DB instance class size\.
   In this case, you should scale up your Aurora PostgreSQL DB cluster to a DB instance class size with more memory\.
 For more information, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.

+For information about different versions of the Aurora PostgreSQL query plan management feature, see [Aurora PostgreSQL apg\_plan\_mgmt extension versions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/AuroraPostgreSQL.Extensions.html#AuroraPostgreSQL.Extensions.apg_plan_mgmt) in the *Release Notes for Aurora PostgreSQL*\.

 ## Query plan management terminology<a name="AuroraPostgreSQL.Optimize.Start-terminology"></a>